javaplus/PicoProjects/labs/first_circuit.md

 When you have light, rejoice!
 You've just made the world a little brighter literally! :)

+If it works do a slow nod of satisfaction.

 #### Follow Up and Troubleshooting: